 - law enforcement, credit and identity check agencies for the prevention and detection of crime

 - HM Revenue & Customs (HMRC) e.g. for the processing of tax relief on pension payments or the prevention of tax avoidance

 We will never sell your details to someone else.
 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.

 Links to other websites

 Our website may contain links to enable you to visit other websites of interest easily.
 Once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
+You should exercise caution and look at the privacy notice applicable to the website in question.